 The Laguna Seca trim receives a special rear badge with an outline of the famous race track

 You don’t have to make any sacrifices in the cabin compared to a regular Mustang GT though.
-You’ll still get SYNC and a 4.2” color LCD display instrument cluster with MyColor illumination and Track Apps.
-There are steering wheel-mounted controls for cruise, audio, and the information screen.
-The closest thing to an elegant or luxurious touch for this interior is Alcantara microsuede on the steering wheel and optional sport seats.
+You’ll still get Bluetooth connectivity through the SYNC infotainment system.
+Plus, there's a 4.2” color LCD display instrument cluster with MyColor illumination and Track Apps.
+Steering wheel-mounted controls let you adjust the cruise settings, audio, and the information screen.
+For a luxurious touch, you can get Alcantara microsuede on the steering wheel and optional sport seats.

 The only options, apart from the addition of the Laguna Seca package, were the Recaro bucket seats, which came with a Torsen helical differential, and Boss 302 car cover with embroidered floor mats.
 The Torsen diff came standard on all Laguna Secas.

 The Laguna Seca trim, equipment group 501A, turns the Boss 302 into an even more aggressively-tuned animal.
 It’s named for the famous Laguna Seca Raceway in California (the Spanish phrase Laguna Seca literally translates to English as “dry lagoon”).

 From the rear seat delete alone, you can tell that the Laguna Seca is a car made for the race track, not ferrying multiple friends to the grocery store.
 About 18% of the 2012-2013 Boss 302 Mustangs were Laguna Secas, making them even more rare and sought-after.
 You can immediately differentiate the Laguna Seca in appearance by noting the aggressive front splitter and larger rear spoiler.
 A peek inside the cabin will let you know that the rear seat is in fact removed, replaced with a cross-brace for increased torsional rigidity.